djpmsft/adf-ready-demo/ADF_Lab_Instructions.md

 ## Running the Pipeline

 Go back to the pipeline canvas.
+Because you are writing to a SQL DW in your Data FLow, you must use a blob staging folder.
+In the Execute Data Flow activity's settings tab, open up the PolyBase accordion and select your Blob linked service and specify a staging folder path.
 Before you publish your pipeline, run another debug run to confirm its working as expected.
-Looking at the Output tab, you monitor the status of both activities as they are running.
+Looking at the Output tab, you can monitor the status of both activities as they are running.

 ![Full Debug](./images/FullDebug.PNG "Full Debug")